jarontai/io_extra/README.md

 # io_extra
 Extra io utilities for [dartlang](http://dartlang.org/).
 Copy, Move, etc.

-Work in progress.
+More features are on the way.
 Check the [dev](https://github.com/jarontai/io_extra/tree/develop) branch to see the newest commits.

 ### Important
 - All links are skipped.